abitbetter/NYC-Subway/README.md

 1.2 Why is this statistical test applicable to the dataset?
 In particular, consider the assumptions that the test is making about the distribution of ridership in the two samples.
 ```
 Mann Whitney test makes the assumption of independent samples (with no overlap in ridership).
 Also there are far more samples than 20 in the dataset and a priori both distributions are unknown.
+Also there is no need for assuming a normal distribution.
 Therefore the statistical test can be applied.
 ```

 1.3 What results did you get from this statistical test?
 These should include the following numerical values: p-values, as well as the means for each of the two samples under test.